Lumi-supercomputer/LUMI-training-materials/docs/2day-20251020/101-Architecture.md

 control.
 In a recent [paper](https://arxiv.org/pdf/2408.14090), a comparison between networks in similar supercomputers has been done.
-One of the outcomes of this paper is that the Slingshot network, when compared to tradional Infiniband (LEONARDO) approach provideda slightly worse "best" and "average" cases, but a better performing "worst" case.
+One of the outcomes of this paper is that the Slingshot network, when compared to traditional Infiniband (LEONARDO) approach provided a slightly worse "best" and "average" cases, but a better performing "worst" case.
 And the reason why this is important is that in a HPC large job (which are the real reasons why HPC systems are built), at a synchronization point (be it a barrier or a collective operation) you need to wait for the last process to join the operation,